JoelReeves/LocationLab/README.md

 # LocationLab

-Application used to demonstrate usages of Google's  APIs to obtain a device's location.
+Application used to demonstrate usages of Google's Location APIs.

 Developed using TDD methodology.